sebastiaanvisser/sebastiaanvisser.github.com/src/post/2013/aug/6/programming-haskell-doesnt-require-any-category-theory.markdown

 Makefiles?
 All is possible.
 In Haskell you can have the performance of C and the abstraction of Prolog, it is very versatile.

-The idea that is Haskell is mostly suited for a more mathematical style of programming is simply wrong.
+The idea that is Haskell is mostly suited for a mathematical style of programming is simply wrong.

 <hr>